yellowdog/python-examples-templates/powershell/README.md

 1. **`key`**: Insert the Key of the YellowDog Application you wish to use
 2. **`secret`**: Insert the Secret of the YellowDog Application you wish to use
 3. **`templateId`**: The ID of the Compute Template to use for provisioning Worker Pools.
 (The ID has a form like `ydid:crt:D9C548:fa40a830-dff3-44e1-a330-8331a4a68d4a` and can be obtained from the Compute Template's page in the YellowDog Portal.)

+The Compute Template must use a suitable Windows virtual machine image, with the YellowDog Agent installed.

 All other properties can be left at their default values.